Segregator: Global Point Cloud Registration with Semantic and Geometric Cues: Experimental Results

 The robustness factor is defined as the ability to perform normally under perturbations.
 For this purpose, we test whether algorithms are robust to translation, rotation, and also imperfect semantic masks.
 Accordingly, we manipulate the first and the 10th frame (approximately 5 meters apart with no rotational misalignment) of KITTI sequence 05 by adding different yaw angles perturbations as initial values and observe the performance of each algorithm.
 Results are shown in Fig. \ref{fig:yaw angle res}.
 V-GICP \cite{koide2021voxelized}, as the only local registration method, gets the most accurate pose estimation result in the case of no perturbation.
 However, its performance drastically collapsed when perturbation started to increase due to the naive NN-based correspondence establishing.
 All global methods are capable of generating reasonable pose estimations even under the most serious yaw perturbation, as all these methods contain a well-designed outlier-rejecting module.
 TEASER++ and Quatro behave very similarly due to that they are provided with the same FPFH-generated correspondences and have similar length-based inlier correspondence selection procedures.
 But it is also worth noting that the proposed algorithm, Segregator, is the only global registration method that can resist all yaw angle perturbations while also generating rather accurate pose estimation results as local state-of-the-art V-GICP.
 This is because our pose estimation measurements consist of both point-level features and instance-level semantic clusters, constituting a hierarchical measurement pool.
 The proposed mix-level correspondence setup (section \ref{sec:corresponding}) thus complements to each other and anchors each inlier measurement more precisely.

 Furthermore, we investigate the performance of Segregator against semantic label deterioration.
 Namely, how would the quality of the semantic mask affect the quality of pose estimation.
-To this end, we gradually increase the noise ratio in the semantic label predicted by SPVNAS \cite{tang2020searching} by randomly setting part of the original label as unclassified (black points in Fig. \ref{fig:semantic mask}(b)).
+We gradually increase the noise ratio in the semantic label predicted by SPVNAS \cite{tang2020searching} by randomly setting part of original labels as unclassified (marked black in Fig. \ref{fig:semantic mask}(b)).
 For each contamination level, we run our algorithm ten times and get the average translation and rotation error.
 As the results in Table \ref{table: semantic deter} have shown, the proposed method can provide satisfactory pose estimation result even under very challenging semantic mask deterioration with up to 90\% of noise.
-This is due to our mix-level measurements, acting in a belt and braces way to ensure the correctness of the final estimation result.
-When semantic labels are no longer available, geometric only measurements are fed to our corresponding module, and the algorithm acts pretty much like putative correspondence with \textit{G}-TRIM.
+This is because semantic labels guide the formulation of object level representations, rather to be involved in a metric level computation.
+Thus Segregator won't fail as long as the semantic-guided clustering process don't fail.